rails/rails/guides/source/active_record_validations.md

   validates :age, numericality: true, on: :update

   # the default (validates on both create and update)
-  # The following line is in review state and as of now, it is not running in any version of Rails 3.2.x as discussed in this [issue](https://github.com/rails/rails/issues/10248)

   validates :name, presence: true, on: :save end
 ```
+The last line is in review state and as of now, it is not running in any version of Rails 3.2.x as discussed in this [issue](https://github.com/rails/rails/issues/10248)

 Strict Validations
 ------------------